effepivi/ICP3038/Labs/Lab-10-Introduction_to_OpenCV/README.md

 4. Convert from `unsigned char` to `float`;
 5. Save an image into a file;
 6. Add a constant to the pixels of an image;
-7. Apply a log transform to the pixels of an image; ahd
+7. Apply a log transform to the pixels of an image; and
 8. Apply some basic filtering techniques.

 To achieve these goals, we will create several programs: